arturdryomov/talks/2018-05-26-kotlin-max-payne/slides.md

     * IntelliJ IDEA-only
 * UAST (Universal AST)
     * Java and Kotlin
-    * Android Lint (since 3.1.0 — was in development for almost a year)
+    * Android Lint (since 3.1.0 — took a year to get there)

 ---